Website : www.bjac.org.cn

 History and background

-- The BAC/BIAC is run by a committee comprising a chair and 11 members.
+- The BAC/BIAC is run by a committee comprising a chairman and 11 members.

-- The BAC/BIAC’s office, headed by the secretary general, has more than 50 case managers.
+- The BAC/BIAC’s office, headed by the secretary general, has 30+ case managers.

-- The BAC/BIAC has more than 500 arbitrators, including more than 120 international arbitrators, on its panel.
+- The BAC/BIAC has 500+ arbitrators, including 120+ international arbitrators in its panel.
 Nominating arbitrators from outside the BAC/BIAC’s panel is permissible in international cases.

 - The BAC/BIAC has served clients from more than 30 countries, and has facilities to conduct arbitrations not only in Chinese and English but also in other languages.

-- Since 2014, the numbers of cases filed with the BAC/BIAC, on average per year, are more than 3,200 in domestic cases, and more than 65 in international cases.
+- Since 2013, the numbers of cases filed with the BAC/BIAC, on average per year, are 2,600+ in domestic cases, and 50+ in international cases.

-- The BAC/BIAC is financially independent and is not subject to government interference.
+- The BAC/BIAC is financially independent and not subject to governmental interference.

 - Foreign lawyers are allowed to represent cases without any restriction of numbers.